 Shearman & Sterling LLP 599 Lexington Avenue New York, NY 10022 Attention: Clare O'Brien, Esq.
-Facsimile No: (646) 848-8966
+Facsimile No: (646) 848-8966 a Delaware corporation

 IN WITNESS WHEREOF, Borrower has caused this Note to be executed on its behalf by its duly authorized officer as of the day and year first above written.